ShishirShekhar/fitness_calculator/README.md

 ____

-➡️ Role of MODEL in Fintness Calculator
+➡️ Role of MODEL in Faintness Calculator

 ❗ Important Libraries and Modules: Tkinter